-Arizona's water also supports a number of Indian tribes whose legal rights to quantities of water currently are in negotiation as part of the adjudication of water rights within the State.
-The outcome of these settlement negotiations will significantly impact the State's water budget.
+Arizona's water also supports a number of Indian tribes whose legal rights to quantities of water currently are the subject of proposed water rights settlements or settlement negotiations as part of the adjudication of water rights within the State.
+The outcome of these proposed settlements and settlement negotiations will significantly impact the State's water budget.
 In addition to water supply needs for human use, environmental protection issues are of substantial concern and may affect Arizona's future water supply availability.